Television in Afghanistan: Transmission

 In Afghanistan, many people watch TV through traditional analog terrestrial signals using (mostly indoor) antennas.
 It is the dominant method of watching TV in urban areas.
 Satellite transmission is much more common in rural areas than urban.
-Cable rates are low for both urban and rural.
+Cable rates are low for both urban and rural areas.

-In January 2013 Afghanistan's Ministry of Communication and Information Technology held a meeting with TV broadcasters on plans to switch from analog to digital transmission systems.
+In January 2013, Afghanistan's Ministry of Communication and Information Technology held a meeting with TV broadcasters about plans to switch from analog to digital transmission systems.
 Afghanistan has adopted the DVB-T2 standard and the switch-over would begin in Kabul.

 On August 31, 2014, Afghanistan's digital terrestrial TV system called Oqaab was officially inaugurated by the second vice president of Afghanistan, H. E. Mohammad Karim Khalili, and Minister of Communications and Information Technology, H. E. Amirzai Sangin, in a ceremony at Kabul's Serena Hotel.